Full Presence (Intellectual Understanding and Empathy)

-Full Presence is perhaps the hardest part of empathy.
-It requires to be without any preconceived notions whatsoever – especially without any degree of intellectual understanding of a person – their past or history, any kind of knowing about the person.
-We are full of these “intellectual understandings” – often unaware, but sometimes also aware and not seeing the impact this has on our ability to be fully present.
+Full Presence is perhaps the hardest to do part of empathy.
+It requires to be present without any preconceived notions – especially without any degree of intellectual understanding or judgments of a person – their past or history, any kind of “knowing” about the person.
+We are full of these “intellectual understandings” – often unaware, but sometimes aware and mistaking this for the “truth” and “reality” and not realizing how this present a barrier to be fully present with ourselves and another person.

-And this is not to say that intellectual understanding could not also be helpful for many purposes, it is just not helpful to connect to the deep life energy current that is in us and in all of life.
-So developing my capacity of being present means to find ways to first notice my “knowings” and then also to find ways to let go of those “knowings”.
+And this is not to say that intellectual understanding could not also be helpful for many purposes, it is just not helpful to connect to the life energy that is in us and in all of life.
+So developing my capacity of being present means to find ways to first notice my “knowings” and then also to find ways to let go of those “knowings”, to become empty enough to receive the many miracles of the here and now.

-Let the divine child in you arise and be there.
+Let the divine child in you arise and be safe enough to stay for a while.

 In the following 3-minute audio excerpt Marshall Rosenberg talks about the gift of presence and how the Israeli philosopher Martin Buber (best known for his “Philosophy of Dialogue”) pointed out the essential requirement for deep encounter from human to human – meeting each moment like a newborn infant.

-He also points out the value of being aware of the distinction between intellectual understanding and empathy.
+Marshall also points out the value of being aware of the distinction between intellectual understanding and empathy (understanding of the heart/ feelings and needs).

 Transcript